 We’ve developed a plan to give everyone a dependable wage rate that will not fluctuate with slow or busy times.

 How does the increase in FOH per hour wage affect labor cost?

 It raises the labor cost to each business significantly.
 We have decided though, that working away from the tipped minimum wage is an important step in providing wage stability to all of our staff.
 We plan to use some of the PPP money we’ve received to help us handle this additional expense, but we will need to work creatively on the long term plan for how the businesses can afford to keep this going.
 We’ve committed to giving this model a real chance – we plan to reevaluate at 3 months and 6 months, and also accept that it may not be realistic at this time.
 If that is the case, we will reevaluate everything to see how to keep moving forward with equity and living wages as our guide.

-Does all of the Administrative Fee go to staff?
+Does all of the Fair Wage Surcharge go to staff?

-Yes, all of the Administrative Fee is dispersed and accounted for into non-ownership labor wages and labor expenses each pay period.
+Yes, all of the Fair Wage Surcharge is dispersed and accounted for into non-ownership labor wages and labor expenses each pay period.

 Does the payroll expense increase?